GBG++: A Fast and Stable Granular Ball Generation Method for Classification: GBG++ Method

 According to Eq.\ref{eq11} and Definition \ref{mydef4}, for a set of homogenous samples, a local outlier is a sample that is outside the $gb_1$.
 In other words, local homogenous outliers deviate from the majority of samples.
 If multiple homogenous outliers exist, they may be divided into new GBs in subsequent granulation iterations.
 Therefore, the qualifier `local' is used here.
 However, when the undivided samples are heterogeneous, the GBs constructed in subsequent splitting iterations are all orphan GBs; thus, subsequent splitting iterations are not necessary.

-In summary, the core idea of the proposed outlier detection method is to identify orphan GBs and drop them.
-The splitting stopping condition is that the undivided samples can only be constructed as orphan GBs, that is, as shown in Step 1 in Fig. \ref{fig4}, the splitting stopping condition can be expressed as the number of undivided samples is equal to the number of label category.
+In summary, the core idea of the proposed outlier detection method is to identify orphan GBs.
+The splitting stopping condition is that the undivided samples can only be constructed as orphan GBs; that is, as shown in Step 1 of Fig. \ref{fig4}, the splitting stopping condition can be expressed as the number of undivided samples is equal to the number of label category.